-Any student who becomes ill during the school day should report to the main office secretary.
+Any student who becomes ill during the school day should report to the school nurse.
 A determination will be made as to the appropriate action.
-It is important for students not to come to school with a fever or if they are vomiting.
+It is important students not come to school with a fever or if they are vomiting.
 It is advisable to stay home until fever-free for twenty-four hours.